tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 # Negotiation

-Clients negotiate use of ticket requests via a new ExtensionType, ticket_request(50).
+Clients negotiate use of ticket requests via a new ExtensionType, ticket_request(TBD).
 The extension_data for this extension MUST be empty (have a 0 length).
 Servers that support ticket requests MAY echo this extension in the EncryptedExtensions.
 Clients MUST NOT send ticket requests to servers that do not signal support for this message.
 If absent from a ClientHello, servers MUST NOT generate